(As printed in the Houghton Lake Resorter Weekly Newspaper- MUSINGS OF A HOMEMAKER)

 A small artificial Christmas tree stands proudly before the East window.
 Sixty years have passed in this wonderful old farm home where memories are enjoyed every day.

 The snow has been slow to arrive this year, but the joys of family are exciting.
 We have four great-granddaughters to celebrate Christ’s birthday with us this year.
 Wonderful memories are here and now.
-Looking forward to the treasures of the future bring love and happiness to the family.
+Looking forward to the treasures of the future bringing love and happiness to the family.

 Memories Are Made From This